saakuraa/myblog/_posts/2013-12-29-more-about.markdown

 - things I enjoy doing..
 - thoughts jumping into my mind..

 I'm also trying to build(or purchase) a gallery site for photos.. you can find an icon on top-right of this page.
-Basically I'm not going copy/paste content from other places but I'll share the link if I find it interesting;)
+Basically I'm not going to copy/paste content from other places but I'll share the link if I find it interesting;)

 ####more about me again?
 ok, as you can easily infer, my name is Wenjie Luo..
 I'm currently a graduate student in a PhD program.
-I guess that's enough for introduction?.. don't waste your time google ing me, you know
+I guess that's enough for introduction(?).. don't waste your time google-ing me, you know,
 ```
 curiosity kills the cat
 ```
-But if you are just too curies to fall asleep at night.. you can drop me an email..
+But if you are just too curies to fall asleep at night, you can drop me an email..